 Initiative Petition General Assembly Total

 Approved 18 106 124

-Approved 10 100 124

 Rejected 51 48 99

 Total 69 154 223

 Percent Approved 26.1 68.8 55.6

 Amendments proposed by the General Assembly, by initiative, and by constitutional conventions must receive more than 50 percent of the vote on the issue to be approved.
 Of the 18 amendments proposed by initiative, the approval vote was less than 55 percent on only five occasions.
 The only initiated amendment approved during the last 75 years with less than a 55 percent approval by the voters was the approval of casino gambling in 2009 by a 53 percent vote.
-Description of the voters was the approval of casino gambling in 2009 by a 53 percent vote.